Zach Borenstein: Early life

-High school

 Borenstein attended Buffalo Grove High School in Illinois, where he played shortstop and set new career school records with a .498 batting average and .970 slugging percentage, and ranked in the top three in school history in home runs, doubles, hits, runs, RBIs and stolen bases.
 His .524 batting average as a senior was the best in the Mid-Suburban League.
 He was a Chicago Tribune and Chicago Sun-Times All-State honoree as a senior.
 He was also a two-time all-area and all-conference player of the year.

-College
+College career

 For college, Borenstein attended Eastern Illinois University, where he majored in Kinesiology and Sports Studies.
 As a freshman playing for the Eastern Illinois Panthers in 2009 he had a .503 on base percentage, the best in the Ohio Valley Conference (OVC) and the 20th-best OBP in the nation, while batting .394.
 He was a 2009 OVC All-Freshman Team Selection and a 2009 Louisville Slugger Freshman All-American.
 In 2010 as a sophomore he batted .353, playing third base primarily.
 In 2011, he was an OVC First Team Selection after batting .349, playing in the outfield primarily.
 His career .450 OBP was 5th-best in school history, and his .362 batting average was 6th-best.